Rey810/from-the-mountain/src/pages/2020-05-26-post-one/index.md

 ---
 path: "/blog/3-wellbeing-focused-ways-to-be-a-better-developer"
 date: "2020-06-22"
-title: "3 Wellbeing Habits You Need to Be a Happy Developer"
+title: "The 3 Best Wellbeing Habits You Need to be a Better Developer"
 author: "Rey van den Berg"
 category: "Developer Happiness"
 summary: "There are 3 wellbeing-oriented steps to follow for true developer happiness and a better life"